Danilo664/foundation-exercises/01-css-methods/README.md

-Learning about button is amazing. now i get to rickroll all of my friends by making them click it. this is something very cool.
+Learning about button is amazing.
+Now i get to rickroll all of my friends by making them click it.
+This is something very cool.